yohasebe/rsyntaxtree/docs/documentation.md

 The `Tidy layout` option (`tidy`, CLI `--tidy`) selects the layout mode, on one scale from the most spacious to the most dense:

 - **Symmetric** (`symmetric`): radical symmetrization — every subtree is centered in a uniform slot, giving a wide, fully balanced figure.
-(Formerly the separate `Radical symmetrization` option, which remains as a legacy alias.)
+Linguistic trees do not normally call for it.
-- **Off** (`off`): the traditional layout.
+- **Off** (`off`): the plainest layout.
+If it looks unbalanced, try one of the tidy modes.
-- **Low** (`low`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
-Every leaf keeps its strict left-to-right position, so the terminal string still reads in surface (word) order across the whole figure — choose this for figures whose point is word order, such as cross-linguistic comparisons.
+- **Low** (`low`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space.
+Every leaf keeps its strict left-to-right position, so word order is preserved across the whole figure.
-- **Medium** (`medium`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head) — but never so far that two leaves swap their left-right order.
-Leaf boxes may overlap across rows while the words still read in surface order.
+- **Medium** (`medium`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head).
+Two leaves never swap their left-right order.
-- **High** (`high`): free tucking, and the only mode that lets branch angles differ sharply between levels if that buys width.
-Leaf order is guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.
+- **High** (`high`): the densest mode, tucking without limit and allowing branch angles to differ sharply between levels if that buys width.
+Leaf order is guaranteed only among leaves on the same row, so the linear order of the sentence may be broken locally along the horizontal axis of the figure.

-The two ends of the scale are for figures that ask for them. `symmetric` gives a balanced diagram wider than any linguistic tree needs, and `high` gives the densest one at the cost of even branch angles; deeply lopsided trees gain the most from it, and on a well-balanced tree it often lands close to `medium`. `off`, `low` and `medium` cover ordinary work.
+`high` pays off on deeply lopsided trees; on a well-balanced one it often lands close to `medium`. `off`, `low` and `medium` cover ordinary work.

-Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
-Connector height needs no manual adjustment in tidy mode.

-Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
-It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
-Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `low`.
-The X-bar and morphology examples use `high`, and one (a Japanese causative-passive tree) uses `medium`.

-`Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) scales every horizontal gap in the figure the way `Connector height` scales the vertical rhythm.
-It applies in every layout mode, tidy or not. (`tidy_spacing` remains as a legacy alias.)
+Connector heights adjust automatically in tidy mode. `Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) and `Connector height` scale the horizontal and vertical gaps, and both apply in every layout mode, tidy or not.

 ### Mirrored Layout for RTL Scripts

-Syntax trees for right-to-left scripts such as Arabic and Hebrew are conventionally drawn expanding from right to left, with the first word of the sentence at the right edge.
-The `Mirror` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally to follow this convention: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.
+Trees for right-to-left scripts such as Arabic and Hebrew can be drawn expanding from right to left.
+The `Mirror` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.

-`Mirror` composes with `Direction`: `ttb` + mirror gives the standard RTL tree, and `ltr` + mirror places the root at the right with leaves expanding leftward.
-Every drawn element follows the mirrored positions automatically.
+`Mirror` composes with `Direction`.
 See the Arabic example in the [Multilingual gallery](https://yohasebe.github.io/rsyntaxtree/examples) for a demonstration.

 ### Fonts Used to Generate PNG